UnicoLab/keras-model-registry/docs/index.md

 ---

-## 🎯 What is KMR?
+## 🎯 What is KerasFactory?

-KMR (Keras Model Registry) is a comprehensive collection of **production-ready layers and models** designed specifically for **tabular data processing** with Keras 3.
+KerasFactory is a comprehensive collection of **production-ready layers and models** designed specifically for **tabular data processing** with Keras 3.
 Our library provides:

 - 🧠 **Advanced Attention Mechanisms** for tabular data
 - 🔧 **Feature Engineering Layers** for data preprocessing